RandyChen233/randychen233.github.io/_pages/about.md

 As of now, I am a first-year graduate student at [University of Illinois Urbana-Champaign](https://aerospace.illinois.edu/).
 I currently hold a 50-percent graduate research assistanship appointment provided by my advisor [Prof Negar Mehr](http://negar.web.illinois.edu/).
 My primary area of research focuses on distributed trajectory optimization for multi-agent systems.

+Please do refer to my [CV](https://randychen233.github.io/cv/) for a more in-depth background of me.